hedgepigdaniel/hedgepigdaniel.github.io/_posts/2021-02-16-new-desk-part-3-gap-filling-and-sanding.markdown

 The first coat of sanding after filling in the larger cracks is the only time its necessary to remove a lot of material.
 Inevitably there will be large areas where the epoxy is above the original surface of the wood, and these puddles need to be sanded away to get back to the wood.

-{% include image.html url="/assets/img/belt-scratches.jpg" description="These scratches made by the belt sander take a while to clean up" %}
+{% include image.html url="/assets/img/belt-scratches.jpg" description="Scratches made by the belt sander" %}

 I used a belt sander with 40 grit sanding belts for this purpose.
 This was very fast, but I can confirm that belt sanders can also cause a lot of damage very fast, so its important to maintain even pressure, use an appropriate pattern of movement, and avoid mistakes like rolling it over the edges or leaving it running in one position.